 Verify SiteWise Asset Creation

-After the CloudFormation stack is complete, navigate to the AWS IoT console.
-From there you can watch as the assets and models are created in , and associated with each other into a single hierarchy.
+After the CloudFormation stack is complete, navigate to the AWS IoT SiteWise console.
+From there you can watch as the assets and models are created in SiteWise, and associated with each other into a single hierarchy.

 This will take several minutes (up to 10 minutes), but once it's completed you should see an asset structure much like this one: